-Tencent partners with International Basketball Federation (FIBA) MIES, Switzerland/SHENZHEN, China - FIBA, the International Basketball Federation, on Tuesday announced it has signed a nine-year sponsorship deal with Tencent, a leading global digital company.
+Tencent sponsors International Basketball Federation (FIBA) MIES, Switzerland/SHENZHEN, China - FIBA, the International Basketball Federation, on Tuesday announced it has signed a nine-year sponsorship deal with Tencent, a leading global digital company.
 The agreement complements the media partnership which the two parties announced back in May.